Proof of identity

 A Veterinary Surgeon; Marriage celebrant or Minister of religion registered under Subdivision A or C of Division 1 of Part IV of the Marriage Act 1961; Architect.

-Engineer who is a member of Engineers Australia, other than at the grade of student or a registered Professional Engineer of Professionals Australia or registered as an engineer under a low of the Commonwealth, a State or Territory' or registered on the National Engineering Register by Engineers Australia; a member of the Governance Institute of Australia Ltd; a person before whom a statutory declaration may be made under the law of the State or Territory in which the declaration is made; a member of the Australasian Institute of Mining and Metallurgy.
+Engineer who is a member of Engineers Australia, other than at the grade of student or a registered Professional Engineer of Professionals Australia or registered as an engineer under a law of the Commonwealth, a State or Territory' or registered on the National Engineering Register by Engineers Australia; a member of the Governance Institute of Australia Ltd; a person before whom a statutory declaration may be made under the law of the State or Territory in which the declaration is made; a member of the Australasian Institute of Mining and Metallurgy.

 An agent of the Australian Postal Corporation who is in charge of an office supplying postal services to the public.